microsoft/chain-reaction/README.md

 # Chain Reaction - Experimentation Tool for LLMs

-`Chain Reaction` is a Python based LLM experimentation tool that reads instructions of function names to link in a sequence from a `config.yaml`, ingests benchmark question/answer(s) from a `.csv`, and logs/reports info/metrics about the answers from an LLM to `MLFlow`.
+`Chain Reaction` is a simple Python based experimentation tool to quickly iterate on an LLM applications.
+From a `config.yaml` file, we define which internal variables to log, and which evaluation metrics to compute on a set of benchmark question/answer(s) from a `.csv`.
+Experiments are logged using `MLFlow` for ease of analysis.

-The principle behind the design of `Chain Reaction` is to not have to do code integration with a bot since that itself is changing when one wants to swap out functions like to retrieve or parse in a chain to evaluate its performance in the end.
-Metrics like cosine similarity, AI similarity, and logprob are used to score the performance of your LLM app.
+A principle behind the design of `Chain Reaction` is to minimize code integration with an LLM app as one experiments with functions like retrieving, parsing, answering, etc. in a chain.
+Metrics like cosine similarity, AI similarity are used to evaluate the performance of your LLM app on a set of pre-defined benchmark questions.

-Some assumptions are made:
+Some current limitations and assumptions:
 - chains are sequenced with Python functions and not inner calls of langchain/semantic_kernel
 - input/output of each function must be string or tuple (no dictionary)
 - desired variables to be logged within the scope of a function must be defined as a variable in `locals()` since we are retrieving from the stack